Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 `0.8.3`
 - New Nodes:
     - Fire timer early.
 This trigger a timer before it reach its trigger date.
     - Is Spawned NPC at Destination.
-Check if an NPC has arrived to the lastest destination it was given
+Check if an NPC has arrived to the latest destination it was given
     - Get Spawned NPC in various box and spheres
     - Get Actor Position.
 Replacing specific position request, this will work with players, admin tools, or spawned NPC.
     - Receive Message.
 To make personalized notifications to a specific player.